mapr/drill-test-framework/README.md

 Test Framework for SQL on Hadoop technologies.
 Currently supports [Apache Drill](http://drill.apache.org/), a schema-free SQL query engine for Hadoop, NoSQL and cloud storage.

 The framework is built for regression, integration & sanity testing.
 Includes test coverage (with baselines) for core Drill functionality, and supported features.
-A subset of these tests are used by the Apache Drill community for pre-commit and pre-release criteria.
+And are used by the Apache Drill community for pre-commit regression and part of the release criteria.

 ## Overview
  1. Clone the repository